dash-ui/babel-plugin-dash/README.md

 ## Thank you

-One again, I couldn't have embarked on this plugin without the @emotion-js team putting in a load of work to kick it off.
+Again, I couldn't have embarked on this plugin without the [@emotion-js](https://github.com/emotion-js) team putting in a load of work to kick it off.

 ## LICENSE